orimarco/Lola/README.md

 ##Implementation
 This version of Lola was implemented by @orimarco using Java 1.8.
 A detailed explanation about our implementation can be found in the [Implementation Wiki](https://github.com/orimarco/Lola/wiki/Implementation-Architecture).

+##How do I import the project?
+Just clone/download the repository and import the project using Maven.
+Should be easy!

+##How do I use Lola?
+Lola can be run by compiling `Lola.java` and running it in this form:

+``Lola <input file> <output file>``